The Power of Humor

 Laughter short circuits the natural human instinct to judge.

-Laughter need not be cut out of anything
+Laughter need not be cut out of anything since it improves everything.

 If you have any desire to be a professional speaker, you’ll make a lot more money if you can make people laugh.

 When you laugh with someone, you both feel you’re on the same side.
 It’s a fantastic tool for building a connection.
 Indeed, for many great speakers humor has become a superweapon.

 Chris Anderson, TED, CEO